egomolka/vue-money-format/README.md

 ## Description

 This is a lightweight display component for localized currency display.
-It has no dependencies.
+It has no dependencies other than Vue.
 It supports both float and integer input, and can adjust for values stored as decimal-based subunits, such as cents, dirham, groszy, etc.
 Storing currency values in terms of the subunit allows you to store integers, rather than floating numbers, which ensures accuracy.